How to Understand the Difference Between Furloughs and Layoffs

 Both exempt and non-exempt employees can be furloughed, but the process varies for each group.

-The amount of time for which you can furlough an employee varies and can depend on the final situation of your business.
-However, bear in mind that furloughs are supposed to be a temporary solution and shouldn’t last longer than a year.
+Furlough policies can vary, and the amount of time an employee can be furloughed for can depend on the final situation of your business.
+However, bear in mind that furloughs are supposed to be a temporary solution and shouldn’t really last longer than a year.

 If you feel like the furlough period may exceed 12 months, a layoff and reduction in the workforce may be a more suitable option.